 Show All Answers

-HR will announce training opportunities to Town employees by email.
-Following the email announcement, the training will be open for registration.
+HR will announce training opportunities to Town employees by email about two weeks prior to the class.
+Instructions for how to register will be provided in the email announcement.
 Registration will be open for two weeks, or until the class is full.

 No, this requirement went away April 16, 2021.
 Thermometers remain available for anyone wishing to use them, and anyone with a temperature of over 100.4 should go home.